- Rock and Roll New Orleans Marathon Weekend Part 2: The Expo/DNation Singlet Decorating Party

-Rock and Roll New Orleans Marathon with ACS DetermiNation (Part 3)
+- Rock and Roll New Orleans Marathon Weekend Part 1: DetermiNation Team Brunch

 This day however, was a NEW day.
 Even though I felt a lot of anxiety and fear as I attempted to put on my race gear, I tried to tell myself that everything was going to be ok.
 My mind could not fully comprehend the fact that I was about to run 26.2 miles.
 I could think about the first half, just not the 2nd.
 Every time I thought about Mile 20, it made me sick.
 I tried not to think about the race, but I knew I HAD to mentally prepare myself.
 I decided it was best not to make myself sick so I put the race out of my mind completely.
 Also, the last time I ran over 13.1 miles was December 3 – THREE months plus one day to the Rock n Roll NOLA Marathon.
 Could I still run it?
 Would I make it?
 I couldn’t think about it.